DashaKrutsko/stage2-module3-SQL-tasks/README.md

 - Art and music for 1 grade;
 - Geography and history for 2 grade;
-- PE and math for 3 grade;
+- PE and math for 3 grade;PAYMENT
 - Science and IT for 4 grade.
 - Insert 2 subjects for 5 grade.